 Visual Triggers to Keep Your SEO on Track

 In the new release, there are now more visual triggers to help you get the most from your content.
-In the publish box of your WordPress dashboard is a little indicator that is red, yellow or green depending on whether the page has met the criteria.
+In the top right of your WordPress block editor window is a little indicator that is red, yellow or green depending on whether the page has met the criteria.

 I really like the the information listed in the pages and post WordPress dashboard.
 The plugin adds three columns to show the Title, Meta Description and the Focus Keyword that you used.
 This is a great reminder in case you forget to optimize the page or post.
 If the area is blank or the SEO indicator is gray, you need to do some work.